DrYenyen/How-to-region-change-remarry-or-merge-Games-Updates-and-DLC/README.md

 5. Additionally Screenshots and Videos are in /user/av_content/
 How to FTP into PS4 and view the contents of the HDD guide

-# This explains what each option in the tool does
+# This explains what each option in the tool does to my knowledge
 # 1. Remarry Game + Update
 If you have a mismatched Update file use this option along with the base game you have to remarry them.

 # 2. Merge Game + Update
 If you'd like to install a game as 1 file use this option.

 # 3. Backup Backported Files
 Choose a file that has previously had work done to make it compatible with lower firmware and backup the *backport* data.
+It will be turned into a .zip archive file.

 # 4. PS4 Rebuild PKG - Backport
-This will let you build the data from 3. into a PKG
+This will let you build the data from 3. along with the base game and update and create a Backport UPDATE(base game will still need to be installed or merged via option 2.
+Merge Game + Update

 # 5. Merge Game + Update + Backport
 Use this option to manually create your own lower firmware AIO backported game using the base game a update and the backport data created from 3. and 4. which allows it to work on lower firmware.